HugoWLA/Algorithmic_Trading_Bot/README.md

 # Algorithmic_Trading_Bot
+The Algorithmic trading bot is a bot that leanrs and adapts to new data and evolving markets by combining algorithmic trading skills with financial Python programming and machine learning.

 ## Performance Conclusions
 The following image of our cumulative return plot shows actual returns vs. the strategy returns.